 The International Service Design Institute finds that service designers span the globe, work across industries and sectors, earn competitive salaries and experience generally equal gender pay.
-This year’s survey sample size has a 75% probability of being answered the same way of a population of 1,000 service designers (within a margin of error between 6.3 and 7.3.)
+The survey was collected by respondents primarily from LinkedIn.com.

 Service designers work in every populated continent, with growing numbers in Italy, the U.S., UK, Spain, Portugal, India.
 The growth in the UK, Italy and the U.S. would seem to correlate with numbers of students matriculating at schools offering service design.
 It might also point to the growing demand for service design by company and organization leadership.